Elena' s AI Blog

 Midjourney AI-generated art

-When we have mixed datasets with different feature types, we want to prepare data for feeding into a Machine Learning algorithm.
-This happens when we have different inputs (also called features or covariates), such as categories such as gender or geographic region.
-Other features can be on a different scale, for instance, a person’s weight or height.
+Feature preprocessing is the set of transformations that convert raw inputs into a form a Machine Learning algorithm can consume, applied before model training.
+When a dataset mixes feature types, we must prepare the data before feeding it into a Machine Learning algorithm.
+This happens when inputs (also called features or covariates) include categories such as gender or geographic region alongside features on different numerical scales, for instance a person’s weight or height.

-First of all, the Machine Learning algorithm requires that data is in a specific type.
-For instance, we can use only numerical data.
-In other cases, ML algorithms would perform better or converge faster when we preprocess data before training the model.
-Since we do this step before training the model, we call it preprocessing.
-In this article, we will focus on two main methods of feature preprocessing, including feature scaling (or normalisation) and feature standardization.
+A Machine Learning algorithm typically requires data in a specific type — often numerical only.
+ML algorithms also perform better or converge faster when data is preprocessed before training.
+Because the step happens before model training, we call it preprocessing.
+This article focuses on two main feature-preprocessing methods: feature scaling (normalisation) and feature standardisation.

 To decide what we do with the data and apply Machine Learning to it, we need to analyse the dataset.
 We want to determine what features we have, whether they are helpful for our ML goals, how clean the dataset is, the presence of missing or noisy data.
 Quite often, we need also to perform data cleaning or wrangling.